-The Cancer Prevention and Research Institute of Texas (CPRIT) aspires to develop a statewide clinical trials network that functions to speed development of new promising drugs and to increase access by cancer patients in Texas to state-of-the-art clinical trials of new treatment strategies.
-The Clinical Trials Network Award (CTNA) will be made to Lead Institutions (LIs) to develop and oversee a network of 2 cancer care facilities (Network Affiliates) (Stage 1).
+The Cancer Prevention and Research Institute of Texas (CPRIT) aspires to develop a statewide clinical trials network to increase access by cancer patients in Texas to state-of-the-art clinical trials of new cancer treatment strategies.
+As an initial step in realizing this goal, CPRIT developed the Clinical Trials Network Award (CTNA) to support new clinical trials networks in Texas in order to provide oncologists and their patients who currently have limited access to cancer therapeutic trials and as a consequence limited opportunities to participate in cancer trials.

+The CTNA will be made to a Lead Institution (LI) to develop and oversee a network of 2 cancer care facilities (Network Affiliates) (Stage 1).
 Once the initial network is satisfactorily demonstrated, the LI will be eligible to receive additional CPRIT funding to expand its network to 2 additional facilities located outside the LI current catchment (Stage 2).

 LIs will provide their Network Affiliates access to phase 2 and phase 3 clinical trials appropriate for the patient population served by the affiliates.
-LI and Network Affiliates are required to use a common institutional review board (IRB) either provided by the lead institution or a central IRB and to share access to a Web-based clinical trials management support system (CTMS).
+LIs and Network Affiliates are required to use acommon institutional review board (IRB) either provided by the LI or a central IRB and to share access to a web-based clinical trials management support system (CTMS) and agree to implement appropriate legal and contractual agreements necessary to allow data sharing and clinical trial oversight.
 Ultimately, CPRIT intends to link successful LI networks into a statewide Texas Cancer Clinical Trials Network.